computefoundation/gnu-linux-shell-scripting/README.md

 # Paradigms

-The following is a list of all the paradigms in which all solutions of **Gnu-linux-shell-scripting** exist:
+Here is a list of all the paradigms with a few examples in which all solutions exist:

 ## Application management